When to Hire a Professional Graphic or Web Designer & What to Expect

 Design is an indicator of quality.
 When yours looks outdated or DIY, it's sending the wrong message about your business.
 Too often, hesitation about hiring a designer (what it costs, how the process works, and whether you'll get what you need) keeps businesses stuck with visuals that no longer serve them.

-This guide eliminates that uncertainty.
-You'll learn exactly when to hire a designer, what to expect from the process, how much it costs, and how to set your next design project up for success.
+In this article, you'll learn exactly when to hire a designer, what to expect from the process, and how to set your next design project up for success.

 When DIY Design Works (And When It Doesn't)